Preparations for Hajj

 Going for Hajj is a big thing, one of the biggest adventures in your life.
 For me, thinking back to where and when it began, it’s getting difficult to remember.
 Although the process started almost a year ago (when we first started talking about making the trip), it finished just over a week ago.
 In total one year from start to finish!

 Of course the Hajj is something you want to remember for the rest of your life and this is why I’ve decided to write about as much as I can remember about my own trip.
 Everyone’s trip is different and the experiences are always very personal and specific to your own circumstances, so no generalizations should be made toward your own trip.
 Having said that, here is my story about the preparations for my Hajj.
-The story of the Hajj itself is found in a later post.
+The stories of the Umrah and Hajj themselves are found in other posts.
 Enjoy!

 The application process

 I was going to Hajj with my parents, siblings, and other Malay people from Stockholm.
 Because we made quite a large group we wanted to make sure we could all go together, so we contacted the travel agent very early.
 My father went to the mosque at Medborgarplatsen in Stockholm after New Year to talk to the people at Hadj och Omra Resor.
 They gave us the application forms for the Saudi Hajj Visa and we were told to get vaccinated, attach proofs of vaccination, and provide passport photos.
 After that, the application fee had to be paid.
 The whole trip was paid in smaller installments before paying the final sum during Ramadan.